ALONE – Frequently Asked Questions

 If the provision will resolve an emergency and/or will support the long term solution then we do give money and goods directly to older people.

 Is there a need for all the charities that work with older people?

-There are 12 major age charities that all do very different things.
-Although each organisation has specific aims and objectives, we work in partnership to ensure the best use of our resources and maximise the impact for the older people we represent.
-Where appropriate we campaign with other age charities and we often take and pass on referrals with other charities to ensure that work is not duplicated.
+Each of the major age charities have their own aims and objectives.
+At ALONE, our aim is to support older people to age at home.
+We work in partnership with other organisations to ensure the best use of our resources and maximise the impact for the older people we represent.
+We campaign with other age charities and we often receive and pass on referrals with other charities to ensure that work is not duplicated.

 - Our accounts are externally and independently audited and we comply with SORP standards.